bloom-works/guides-template/README.md

 1. Navigate to the base of this repo and run `npx cypress run` for tests to execute in the command line.
 To execute tests in Cypress' UI window, run `npx cypress open` and select E2E testing.
 1. We have added functionality that will print an error table in the command line on test execution.
 This table includes the name and description of the error along with a `helpUrl` containing a URL where more information on how to fix that particular error can be found.
 Additionally, you can visit the official [axe-core rules](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) github to view the different axe-core rule descriptions.
 1. Cypress captures snapshots at the time of test execution, these can be viewed by navigating to the `cypress/screenshots` folder.

 ### **Additional Notes on Cypress Testing for Local Development

 - During local development, it is important to restart your server if you're making code or package changes while http://localhost:8080 is still running.
 This will ensure the Cypress tests are running and passing correctly in your local environment.

-- If you are running Cypress tests in Docker and/or on a virtual machine, there are [additional dependencies](https://docs.cypress.io/guides/continuous-integration/introduction#Dependencies) you will need to install depending on what type of environment you have.

-- If you are running Docker on your machine and get an error that `Cypress is not installed` and that it cannot find the cypress file at `/root/.cache/Cypress/12.17.1/Cypress`, this could be a permissions issue and you would run `node_modules/.bin/cypress install` inside of the Docker container to install Cypress.